TribeWriter666/Vtalk/README.md

 ---

-*This project was developed as a portfolio piece to demonstrate rapid prototyping, AI integration, and local audio processing in Electron.*
+*This project was developed for my own daily use as I've grown sick of having so many subscriptions. $30 here, $20 there, all of a sudden you're forking out hundreds each month on software. as a developer trying to find your feet this quickly becomes too much and you soon have to start choosing what tool you'll have to go without this month.
+So I built this for myself but decided to opensource so others can save some cash too.
+Hopefully this inspires you to "just build it yourself"!
+It's also a portfolio piece to demonstrate rapid prototyping, AI integration, and local audio processing in Electron.*